How to Transfer Credit Card Balance: A Short Guide

 Is there a downside to balance transfers?

-If you decide to seriously tackle your debt and follow through with a well-devised plan that caters to your own needs, then there shouldn’t be any major downsides to a balance transfer.
+If you decide to seriously tackle your debt and follow through with a well-devised plan that caters to your own needs, then there shouldn’t be any major downsides.

-When researching how to transfer a credit card balance, many people are concerned about this.
-However, it all boils down to your own dedication to freeing yourself of debt.
+When researching how to transfer a credit card balance, many people are concerned about this issue, but with proper handling of the situation, you shouldn’t have anything to worry about.

 Does a balance transfer count as a payment?